Sunday, January 14, 2024

 Later the Romans extended their northern boundary by building the Antonine Wall around the Firth of Forth, though this was abandoned after what Scullard claims were many Scottish attacks.
 After that, the Romans held on to England and Wales for three more centuries.

 Scullard’s descriptions of Hadrian’s Wall is a highpoint of this book, with many engaging diagrams.
-He even puts the reader in the sandals of the occupying army:
+He even puts the reader in the boots of the occupying army:

 Officers could indulge in the comfort of a hot bath in almost “Mediterranean” housing conditions, but a Syrian auxiliary, far from his Oriental homeland, must have regarded service in Britain in a somewhat different light, especially when, after a night’s sentry duty, he gazed out from the Wall at dawn over the wild windswept desolation stretching away ever northwards into hostile territory.